 Omnichannel marketing aims at fostering an effortless support or buying experience for consumers.
 It uses analytics to obtain insights to engage customers easily.
 With a multichannel strategy, it doesn’t happen.

 The significant difference between multichannel vs omnichannel is that the latter connects the touchpoints together so that, whatever journey the customer chooses to take, the experience is consistent and unified.

 What are the key benefits of omnichannel?

 When customers don’t get enough channels or there is no seamless transition, it creates friction and impacts the customer’s experience.
-As per Google, “Shoppers who buy through multiple channels have a 30% higher lifetime value than others.”
+Usually, shoppers who buy through multiple channels have a 30% higher lifetime value than others.
 By implementing an omnichannel strategy you can exemplify customer experiences.

 Here are the key benefits of an omnichannel communication approach.

 Businesses choosing an omnichannel approach are likely to make significant investments in advanced technology and tools.
 Implementing the latest tools needs to integrate it right across the business systems.

 It involves a broader vision by businesses and needs to be driven from the very top for it to be successful.
 However, investing in customer engagement strategies results in a higher RoI in the long run.
 The significant benefits witnessed by the businesses are:

 - Lesser touchpoints – The strategy empowers your agents to understand customers’ concerns faster and provide effective solutions in the first go.
 This improves the first call resolution (FCR) metric and reduces the number of touchpoints.

 - Higher satisfaction – When customers receive quick feasible solutions with the right systems and technology in the first contact, the satisfaction level increases.
 It improves the lifetime value of the customer (CLTV) significantly.